-Common stock to be outstanding after this shares of common stock (or shares of common stock if the underwriters exercise offering their option to purchase additional shares in full).
+Common stock to be outstanding after this offering and the concurrent private placement

+400,549,539 shares of common stock (or 410,412,039 shares of common stock if the underwriters exercise their option to purchase additional shares in full).

-Option to purchase additional shares of common stock.
-The underwriters have an option to purchase an additional shares of common stock.
+Option to purchase additional shares of common stock

+The underwriters have an option to purchase an additional 9,862,500 shares of common stock.
 The underwriters can exercise this option at any time within 30 days from the date of this prospectus.